john-science/feb2/README.md

   * Gnolls will try to pick things up - things worth of value
     * You throw an item (or money), gnolls will chase it
     * Throw enough money (or value in objects) and a gnoll will stop being hostile permanently
+  * Maybe everything is a "demon" or "devil" etc, until high karma, then they are all "angels" etc.
 * The game should be deterministic, so each pass through looks the same.